 Every student must complete and submit a business plan as a group project.
+In addition, every student must complete and submit an individual research project.

 REQUIREMENTS

 Continuous assessment is emphasized.
 Written or oral quizzes will be given every week.
 Reading, writing, home tasks, and "business case study" assignments will be made throughout the course.
 Students must complete all assignments and take all quizzes, midterm exam and final exam on the dates due.
 Plagiarism will result in the grade "F" and a report to the administration.